Tafl games: Hnefatafl

-Hnefatafl (sometimes now referred to as Viking Chess) was a popular game in medieval Scandinavia and was mentioned in several of the Norse sagas.
+Hnefatafl (sometimes now referred to as Viking chess) was a popular game in medieval Scandinavia and was mentioned in several of the Norse sagas.
 Some of these saga references have contributed to controversy over the possible use of dice in playing hnefatafl.
 The rules of the game were never explicitly recorded, and only playing pieces and fragmentary boards are extant, so it is not known for sure how the game was played.
 If dice were in fact used, nothing has been recorded about how they were employed.
 Archaeological and literary sources indicate hnefatafl may have been played on a 13×13 or an 11×11 board.

 Hnefatafl became a popular game in Northern Europe during the Viking era (end of the 8th century to 1000 CE), a turbulent time full of conflicts.
 When chess became a popular game during the Middle Ages, the rules of hnefatafl were forgotten over time.
-Hnefatafl was particularly popular in Nordic countries and followed the Viking civilization to other parts of Europe, primarily to the British Isles and the Viking country of Gardarike in what is now part of Russia.
+Hnefatafl was particularly popular in Nordic countries and followed the Viking civilization to other parts of Europe, primarily to the British Isles and the Viking country of Garðaríki in what is now part of Russia.

 The game developed differently at different locations.
 Archaeologists have found editions in places such as Ireland and Ukraine.
 Hnefatafl literally translates to "fist table", from the Old Norse (equivalently in modern Icelandic) hnef, 'fist', and tafl, 'table'.